DamiaV/Gadget-wikt.create-new-entry/README.md

 If you want to change your Pywikibot credentials, edit `user-config.py` and `user-password.py` with your new username and bot token.

-**Reminder: you need to use an account that has the interface administrator status if you want to push changes to the wiki.**
+⚠️ **Reminder**: you need to use an account that has the interface administrator status if you want to push changes to the wiki.

 You can create a bot password by going to [Special:BotPasswords](https://fr.wiktionary.org/wiki/Special:BotPasswords) while logged into the account you want to use.